Hip Replacement Surgery

 You should be able to drive again after approximately 6 weeks, but check with your doctor first.
 It is important that you do not drive if you are in any sort of pain and taking medication that causes drowsiness.
 It is advisable not to get in and out of a car for the first 3 weeks after your operation as the action itself puts a lot of strain on your hip, so only do so if it is essential.

 Bear in mind that even after you have recovered from your private hip replacement surgery, for anywhere from 6 – 12 months you should avoid pivoting or twisting on the affected leg.
 You should not cross the leg past the midline of the body or turn it inward.
 You should also not bend at the hip past 90 degrees; this includes both bending forward at the waist and squatting.

 You can use your private medical insurance or pay for your Hip Replacement Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital